The Russian version of this page

 Contest

-The competitors provide a research statement accompanied by other documents listed in the Application section below.
-The Jury sends the whole package to appropriate reviewers.
+The competitors provided a research statement accompanied by other documents.
+The Jury sent the whole package to appropriate reviewers.

-The winners of the competition are chosen by the Jury.
-The choice will be based on a discussion of the proposal by the Jury, based in turn on the peer reviews collected.
-The deadline to submit the application is the 15th of October of the current year.
+The winners of the competition were chosen by the Jury.
+The choice was based on a discussion of the proposal by the Jury, based in turn on the peer reviews collected.

-The winners are awarded diplomas of the Pierre Deligne contest and three-year scholarship of 15000 Russian roubles per month.
-The scholarships will be paid quarterly at the second week of the corresponding quarter starting in January (in January 2006 for the grants awarded in 2005, and so on), except for the months when the winner spends most of the time abroad (i.e. outside of the former Soviet Union).
-If the winner spends more than 8 months during a year outside of the FSU then grants are paid forfeit part of the fellowship amount, prorata temporis (in this case it does not matter which months the winner spends abroad).
+The winners were awarded diplomas of the Pierre Deligne contest and three-year scholarship of 15000 Russian roubles per month.
+The scholarships were paid quarterly, except for the months when the winner spent most of the time abroad (i.e. outside of the former Soviet Union).
+If the winner spent more than 8 months during a year outside of the FSU then grants were paid forfeit part of the fellowship amount, prorata temporis (in this case it did not matter which months the winner spended abroad).

 At the end of each year each grantee must present an annual report with a summary of achievements for the past year and of plans for the forthcoming year.
-The normal procedure is that the Jury accepts the report and takes a decision about the continuation of the grant.
+The normal procedure was that the Jury accepted the report and took a decision about the continuation of the grant.
 At the end of the grant period, a final report must be presented.

 All the papers submitted by the grantee during the grant period should have a reference that it was partly funded by P.Deligne's 2004 Balzan prize in Mathematics.